BleuLlama/BLBasic/readme.txt

 2) Arrays are not implemented yet.

-3) RENUM command is faulty.
+3) RENUM command is faulty. (currently disabled)

 ----------------------------------------
                                   Errors

 INCOMPLETE, INCORRECT
+THESE NEED TO BE REVISITED.

 	100 	LOAD couldn't open file for reading
 	101	LOAD parameters are invalid